turbo-sim/turbodash/docs/documentation.md

 ## Stage performance relations

-The stage performance relations are derived by expressing the enthalpy changes across the stator, interspace, and rotor in terms of the flow coefficient and flow angles.
+The relations among stage performance parameters are derived by expressing the enthalpy changes across the stator, interspace, and rotor in terms of the flow coefficient and flow angles.
 The degree of reaction and blade velocity ratio are then used to close the model and compute the velocity triangles and stage efficiency.

 The difference between stagnation and static enthalpy at the inlet is expressed in non-dimensional form using the flow coefficient:
 $$